-As one of the world's largest seaports, with plenty of competition between logistics and removals companies, expats should have few problems shipping items to Jeddah.
+Jeddah is one of the world's largest seaports, with plenty of competition between logistics and removals companies, which means expats generally have few problems shipping items here.

 Expats should get quotes from several companies, and compare their prices and reputations before settling on one.

-That said, shipping can be expensive, accommodation in Jeddah often comes furnished and expats would easily be able to purchase most of their household items locally.
+That said, not only is shipping expensive, but expats would easily be able to purchase most of their household items locally, and accommodation in Jeddah often comes furnished anyway.
 Expats moving to Jeddah should therefore think carefully before deciding what to bring with them.

 Air freight and courier services are good for delivering smaller packages.
 They're efficient, but the costs are proportionately higher.